CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

 Returns the URI from a property resource in the RDFNode object.
-Returns null if the property not exists or the URI is not found
+Returns `null` if the property not exists or the URI is not found.

 *Parameters*